microsoft/vscode-dev-containers/CONTRIBUTING.md

 1. Create a new copy of an existing language definition folder, and hyphenate the database name.
    1. For example, `java` becomes `java-postgres`.
 2. Create a new `docker-compose.yml` file.
-   1. Add the existing `Dockerfile` to the `docker-compose` as an `app`.
-This will be the Dev Container where your code gets executed.
-   2. Add the definition for the database to the `docker-compose`, version tagging it or using the `latest`.
-Most usage scenarios don't require custom images for the database.
+   1. For both, the app and the database dev container, add the service `docker-compose.yml`.
+The database container typically is referenced by it's stadard image or by the `db` tag.
+The `app` container is the dev container that is defined via the Dockerfile definition.
+   2. For more details on the sections in the docker-compose file see: https://github.com/compose-spec/compose-spec/blob/master/spec.md
+   3. We recommend using a major stable version tag for the Database, as using `latest` is generally considered to be less secure and can introduce breaking bugs.
-   3. It's common that containers will need to be connected through a network so that the `app` can connect to the `db`.
+   4. It's common that containers will need to be connected through a network so that the `app` can connect to the `db`.
 This can normally be done by adding the following to the `app` definition:

     ```yaml
         network_mode: service:db
     ```

 3. Modify the `devcontainer.json` with any launch options or VS Code specific `settings.json` options that may be needed.
-   1. For example, when working with a SQL database, it might be necessary to modify the settings with something like the following:
+   1. For example, when working with a SQL database, it might be necessary to add the following:
    ```json
    		"sqltools.connections": [
 			{